sagiegurari/cargo-make/README.md

 ]
 ```

-You can also extend additional external files from your external makefile by using the extend attribute, for example:
+You can also extend additional external files from your external makefile by using the **extend** attribute, for example:

 ```toml
 extend = "my_common_makefile.toml"
 ```

-The file path in the extend attribute is always relative to the current toml file you are in and not to the process working directory.
+The file path in the extend attribute is always relative to the current toml file you are in, not to the process working directory.

-The extend attribute can be very useful when you have a workspace with a Makefile.toml that contains all of the common custom tasks and in each project you can have a simple Makefile.toml which just has
+The extend attribute can be very useful when you have a workspace with a `Makefile.toml` that contains all of the common custom tasks and in each project you can have a simple `Makefile.toml` which just has
 the extend attribute pointing to the workspace makefile.

 <a name="usage-workspace-extending-external-makefile"></a>